SharmaHimali/Credit-Card-Financial-Dashboard-/README.md

 # Credit_Card_Financial_Dashboard ( Power BI, SQL)

+This project showcases practical business intelligence development using SQL + Power BI, with a focus on metrics-driven decision-making and portfolio risk analysis.

 **Objective:** To track credit card transaction trends, customer behavior, and product-level performance using dynamic dashboards and real-time metrics.

 **Week-on-Week Insights (Week 53)**